-The market for more sustainably produced products is highly competitive and Calyxt faces significant direct and indirect competition in several aspects of its business.
-Competition in synthetic biology is largely from fermentation-based companies who generally pursue the development of compounds by combining a single cell organism like a microbe, bacteria, or yeast with another organism's DNA to achieve a desired result.
+The market for more sustainably produced products is highly competitive.
+Competition in synthetic biology is largely from fermentation-based companies who generally pursue the development compounds by combining a single cell organism like a microbe, bacteria, or yeast with another organism's DNA to achieve a desired result.
 These compounds are then marketed by third parties or directly by the fermentation company.
-These organizations may have substantially larger budgets for R&D, product commercialization, and regulatory process management.
+These organizations may have substantially larger budgets for R&D, product commercialization, and regulatory process management and greater available capital resources.

 Through its technology licensing, Calyxt believes that it faces competition from large agricultural biotechnology, seed, and chemical companies, certain of which have been actively involved in new trait discovery, development, and commercialization.
-Many of Calyxt's competitors-particularly large chemical companies-have substantially larger budgets for R&D, product commercialization and regulatory process management.
+Many of Calyxt's competitors-particularly large chemical companies-have substantially larger budgets for R&D, product commercialization and regulatory process management as well as substantially greater access to capital.

-Trait research and development companies as well as research universities and institutions.
-Given the global importance of agriculture are competitors that typically focus on a limited number of traits and do not generally have the product development, gene-editing technologies and regulatory infrastructure necessary to bring traits to market.
+Trait research and development companies as well as research universities and institutions are competitors that typically focus on a limited number of traits and do not generally have the product development, gene editing technologies and regulatory infrastructure necessary to bring traits to market.
 They generally out-license trait technologies to large industry players with in-house development and regulatory capabilities at a relatively early stage of development.

-Calyxt believes that it can compete favorably based on its expertise and the precision, specificity, cost effectiveness and development speed of its proprietary technologies.
+Calyxt competes that it can compete favorably based on its expertise and the precision, specificity, cost effectiveness and development speed of its proprietary technologies.
 Nevertheless, certain of Calyxt's competitors are more established in the synthetic biology industry and many of Calyxt's current or potential competitors, either alone or with their R&D or collaboration partners, have significantly greater financial resources and expertise in R&D, manufacturing, testing, and marketing approved products than Calyxt.